 Always make sure you train your dog sitter or cat sitter in how to use your vacuum cleaner properly.
 It will make a difference to how clean your home is on your return after the housesit is completed.

 While washing your dog is one way of removing the loose hair from your dog’s skin, washing it in a separate contained area, such as the laundry room, can really help to reduce this mess.
 Now, a cleaning station serves two major functions.

 First, if you have shedding pets, it allows you to clean your pet in a controlled manner, and two; it prevents your dog from getting inside the house with dirty paws.
 If you have housesitters dog sitting for you make sure you tell them too.
 Be consistent.
 It will help your pet and your home.

 Hair-Proof Your Home

-For pet owners willing to try anything to contain pet hair, consider hair-proofing your home.
-Ideas for this procedure include replacing your carpet and mats that you can beat outside.
+For pet owners with shedding pets willing to try anything to contain pet hair, consider hair-proofing your home.
+Ideas for this procedure include replacing your existing carpet with a carpet for pets or with mats that you can beat outside.
 Or you can choose mats coloured in muted tones and prints to see whether they can camouflage your pet’s hair.